techidaily/site-win11-tips/source/_posts/adapting-oculus-quest-2-as-a-windows-vr-device.md

  The only other thing you’ll need aside from the VR-ready PC and Oculus Link cable is the Oculus Desktop software for Windows.
 Oculus Desktop is freely available software with which you can connect Oculus headsets and manage your PC VR apps in Windows 11/10\.
 It’s big software that consumes about 9.26 gigabytes of drive space.
 You can download and install the Oculus app as follows:

-1. Open the[Meta Quest 2](https://www.meta.com/gb/quest/setup/?utm%5Fsource=www.meta.com&utm%5Fmedium=dollyredirect) page in a browser.
+1. Open the [Meta Quest 2](https://www.meta.com/gb/quest/setup/?utm%5Fsource=www.meta.com&utm%5Fmedium=dollyredirect) page in a browser.
 2. Click the**Download Software** option for the Oculus Quest 2.
 ![The Download Software option for Oculus Windows app](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/download-software-option.jpg)
 3. Double-click the**OculusSetup** file once it's downloaded.